orangeduck/mpc/README.md

 }
 ```

-here is a beakdown of the function and what it does:
+here is a breakdown of the function and what it does:

 ```
 	int parsed_succesfully = 0;